ppone/docs/guides/subscription-billing.md

 ### Canceling Contract Billing

 Canceling contract billing is slightly different than canceling a traditional subscription.
-The customer can still access the cancelation process in the billing portal, however, the option to cancel at the end of the billing cycle should not be available until the length of the contract has completed.
+The customer can still access the cancellation process in the customer portal, however, the option to cancel at the end of the billing cycle should not be available until the length of the contract has completed.
 In many cases, this option could be a couple of cycles out from the end of the contract billing term.

 ## FAQs